Raggi37/Raggi37/README.md

 ### Hi!
 I'm Ignacio Tomasco 👋

-An enthusiastic and motivated Fullstack developer with little experience but a lot of interest in joining a workgroup to be able to contribute my development skills and continue my learning process, either frontend or backend.
+An enthusiastic and motivated Fullstack developer with little experience but a lot of interest in joining a workgroup to be able to contribute my development skills and continue my learning process.

 ![This is an image](https://www.epitech-it.es/wp-content/uploads/2021/01/cuantos-lenguajes-de-programacion-existen-1024x576.jpg)